sergianafr/SprintFramework/README.md

             <url-pattern>/</url-pattern>
         </servlet-mapping>

-- Add the packages containing you controllers to the context-param
+- Add the packages containing your controllers to the context-param

         <context-param>
             <param-name>Controllers</param-name>